-Competition law in Canada is governed by one federal statute, the Competition Act (Act).
-The commissioner of competition (the commissioner) is responsible for the enforcement and administration of the Act.
-The commissioner is assisted in his or her duties by a staff of approximately 390 people at the Competition Bureau (the Bureau) and a group of lawyers from the federal Department of Justice who are assigned to provide legal assistance and advice to the Bureau.
+Competition law in Canada is governed by one federal statute, the Competition Act (the Act).
+The Commissioner of Competition (the Commissioner) is responsible for the enforcement and administration of the Act.
+The Commissioner is assisted in his or her duties by a staff of approximately 390 people at the Competition Bureau (the Bureau) and a group of lawyers from the federal Department of Justice who are assigned to provide legal assistance and advice to the Bureau.

-In relation to civil matters, the commissioner is responsible for both investigations and decisions to initiate legal proceedings for conduct that is contrary to the civil provisions of the Act.
-In this regard, it is the commissioner who files applications for remedial orders before the Competition Tribunal, a specialised tribunal composed of federal court judges and business and economic experts.
-The Competition Tribunal receives such applications from the commissioner and conducts hearings to determine whether the alleged conduct is in fact contrary to the Act and whether a remedial order should be granted if a contravention is found.
+In relation to civil matters, the Commissioner is primarily responsible for both investigations and decisions to initiate legal proceedings for conduct that is contrary to the civil provisions of the Act.1 In this regard, it is the Commissioner who files applications for remedial orders before the Competition Tribunal, a specialised tribunal composed of federal court judges and business and economic experts.
+The Competition Tribunal receives such applications from the Commissioner and conducts hearings to determine whether the alleged conduct is in fact contrary to the Act and whether a remedial order should be granted if a contravention is found.

 Criminal cartel law

-Subsection 45(1) of the Act1 creates an indictable offence for any person who, with a competitor of that person, in respect of a product, conspires, agrees or arranges:
+Subsection 45(1) of the Act2 creates an indictable offence for any person who, with a competitor of that person, in respect of a product, conspires, agrees or arranges:

 - to fix, maintain, increase or control the price for the supply of the product;